 Generic Metadata: For the exchange of reference metadata sets.
 ‘Generic’ means the XML elements and XML attributes are the same regardless of the metadata set.

 Registry: All of the possible interactions with the SDMX registry services are supported using SDMX-ML interfaces and REST API calls.
-Submission of structural metadata content, data / metadata registrations and subscriptions is performed by a synchronous exchange of documents – a “request” message answered by a “response” message.
+Submission of structural metadata content, data registrations and subscriptions is performed by a synchronous exchange of documents – a “request” message answered by a “response” message.

 SDMX-JSON